 Serotype A (Hia) incidence in Ontario is already 76% higher than Hib incidence was in the pre-vaccination era.A Perfect Storm: Impact of Genomic Variation and Serial Vaccination on Low Influenza Vaccine Effectiveness During the 2014-2015 Season.
 2016, Skowronski, Clin Infect Dis

-During the season 2014/15 the effectiveness of vaccine against flu type A(H3N2) in Canada was estimated at 53% for those who got vaccinated that year.
+During the season 2014/15 effectiveness of the vaccine against flu type A(H3N2) in Canada was estimated at 53% for those who got vaccinated that year.
 Among those who had been vaccinated the previous year, the effectiveness was negative -32%.
 Among those who were vaccinated third year in a row, the vaccine effectiveness was negative -54%.
-Therefore, the average flu vaccine effectiveness was -17% (negative).Seasonal influenza vaccine and increased risk of pandemic A/H1N1 related illness: first detection of the association in British Columbia, Canada.
+The average vaccine effectiveness was -17% (negative).Seasonal influenza vaccine and increased risk of pandemic A/H1N1 related illness: first detection of the association in British Columbia, Canada.
 2010, Janjua, Clin Infect Dis

 Seasonal influenza vaccination increased the risk of swine flu infection by 2.5 times among children in Canada in 2009.
 These results were confirmed in five other studies.
 More: .Vitamin D for influenza.
 2015, Schwalfenberg, Can Fam Physician